dsa-ou/m269-lib/README.md

 The current version implements
 - bags (multisets), with a Python dictionary
-- queues, with Python lists and linked lists
+- queues, with a Python list and a linked list
-- stacks, Python lists and linked lists.
+- stacks, with a Python list and a linked list.

 The library uses a small subset of Python's language and standard library, to make it easier to understand.